 The information below displays the requirements to register a Uruguay offshore company (Uruguay Corporation).
 We provide details on the maintenance, shareholder requirements, the minimum capital requirements for Uruguay company formation, along with the legal form, naming requirements, documentation required and director and secretary requirements.

-The information below is a guide to help you with your Uruguay company registration.
-This serves as a general guide and may be subject to the most recent changes of the legislation in various jurisdictions.
-We invite you to Contact Us for the latest update and free quotation.
+The information below is a guide and may be subject to the most recent changes of the legislation in various jurisdictions.

 Legal form: The most important types of companies in Uruguay are: Corporation (Sociedad Anónima), Branch Office of Foreign Company, Offshore Corporation (Holdings), Limited Liability Company (Sociedad de Responsabilidad Limitada) and Free zones Corporations.
 The most frequently used type of company by international investors in Uruguay is a Corporation (Sociedad Anónima).
 A Corporation is considered to conduct offshore activities when the Company develops all of its economic activities outside Uruguay, nevertheless, it can be managed and domiciled in Uruguay.
 The purpose of this type of company is very broad and must be orientated towards economic activities outside Uruguay.